nand0san/binpan_studio/docs/wallet.rst

 Wallet Module
 =============

-This module can manage market data from Binance API.
+This module can manage wallet data from Binance API.

 .. automodule:: binpan.handlers.wallet